How Much Money Can a Passenger in a Car Accident Get?

 Final Thoughts

-While the exact settlement amount varies widely, from a few thousand dollars to over a million, it depends on the severity of injury, medical treatment, insurance coverage, and liability issues.
+Passengers are rarely at fault for car accidents, giving them a strong position when seeking compensation.
+While the exact settlement amount varies widely, it depends heavily on the severity of injury, medical treatment, insurance coverage, and liability issues.

 Passenger In a Car Accident FAQs